Daniel-KM/Omeka-S-module-Adminer/README.md

 [Adminer Sql] is a module for [Omeka S] that allows to view and manage a MySQL database.
 It uses [Adminer], formerly phpMinAdmin, a one file full-featured database management tool written in PHP.
+In fact, the fork [AdminerEvo] is used, because [Adminer] was not updated to last version of php.

 It is highly recommended to create a read-only user to use it, because it’s very easy to break a database, even for people who know the Omeka code perfectly.